-The Federal Student Right-to-Know, Crime Awareness and Campus Security Act, now cited as the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act" and herein identified as the "Clery Report," requires institutions of higher education to annually prepare and publish a report concerning campus crime statistics and security policies.
+The Federal Student Right-to-Know, Crime Awareness and Campus Security Act, now cited as the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act" and herein identified as the "Annual Security Report" or "Clery Report," requires institutions of higher education to annually prepare and publish a report concerning campus crime statistics and security policies.
 The report is distributed through appropriate publications, mailings, or computer networks to all current students and employees, as well as to all prospective students and employees upon request.
 The report contains annual specific campus crime and arrest statistics and campus policies and practices intended to promote crime awareness, campus safety and security.

-This report is prepared by the Office of Compliance and Safety in conjunction with the Office of Student Conduct; copies may be obtained by visiting the Campus Police website:
+This report is prepared by the Special Assistant to the Preisdent in conjunction with the Office of Student Conduct and Camus Police; copies may be obtained by visiting the Campus Police website: